HOW DOES CURBSIDE PICK-UP WORK?

 - View your environmental impact

 Enter Your Address for Residential Curbside Compost Pick-up Pricing and Program Details!

-WE ACCEPT organic material, including:
+WE ACCEPT organic material, including all food:

 - Dairy Products